Kai Risholt: Career

-Risholt was born in Arendal and is the twin brother of Roger.
+Risholt was born in Arendal Municipality and is the twin brother of Roger.
 The two brothers played for the same teams until 1998, and they spent time with the local teams Arendal, Øyestad and Jerv.
 Risholt transferred to Eik-Tønsberg in 2000 and played for the team for two seasons, before he signed for Tollnes ahead of the 2002 season.
 At Tollnes, he was going to be used as a centre back despite having played primarily as a striker in his early years.

 Risholt joined Ørn-Horten in 2003, where he teamed up with his former teammate from Jerv and Eik, Glenn Andersen.
 Risholt stayed at Ørn-Horten for one season, where he scored 10 goals and was the team's top goalscorer, before he joined Start ahead of the 2004 season, signing a two-year contract with the club.
 He was a part of the Start-team that won promotion to Tippeligaen in 2004 and won silver in the 2005 Tippeligaen, but was the fifth-choice striker and played a total of 11 minutes in the 2005 season.
 Risholt scored the winning goal in the 2–1 victory Aalesund on 16 June 2005, but did not get a new contract with Start and decided to join Hønefoss in August 2006.

 After a severe concussion in a pre-season friendly against Odd Grenland on 9 February 2006, Risholt could not sleep for 22 days.
 He received much attention when he talked about his insomnia, and was invited as a guest at Fredrik Skavlan's talk-show Først & sist.
 In April 2006, Risholt said he was cured from the insomnia, and that the only thing preventing him from playing football was a knee injury.